RecompeteIQ

 What are the top cities for engineering contracts in New Jersey?

-Lyons, Atlantic City, CAPE MAY CH are the top markets based on opportunity count.
+Lyons, Atlantic City, Unknown are the top markets based on opportunity count.

 Who are the top engineering contractors in New Jersey?

-The leading incumbent vendors include Unknown, A3 TECHNOLOGY INC, MILLER-REMICK, LLC.
+The leading incumbent vendors include Unknown, A3 TECHNOLOGY INC, HDR-OBG A JOINT VENTURE.
 See the Incumbent Vendors table for full rankings.

 When do engineering contracts come up for rebid in New Jersey?